Diddy & Rumored Boo Lori Harvey Display Major PDA While Spending Time In Italy With Her Family

 The mogul and the model have been romantically linked since being spotted together in New York City in July, as The Inquisitr previously reported.
 The couple’s sighting further sparked the reports that the two were an item.

 OK! stated that the two were spotted again while overseas on Saturday, August 3.
-The two joined Lori’s stepfather Steve Harvey and her mother Marjorie on a family vacation and the four of them got together to enjoy dining and each other’s company.
-Lori and Diddy were reportedly engaging in major PDA during the outing as the two were shown hugging and caressing one another as the couple laughed with her parents.
+The two joined Lori’s stepfather, Steve Harvey, and her mother Marjorie on a family vacation.
+Together, the four of them enjoyed dining and each other’s company as the couple laughed with her parents.

+Lori and Diddy reportedly engaged in major PDA during the outing as the two were shown hugging and caressing one another.

-While neither Lori nor Diddy shared photos of themselves together during the outing, Diddy did confirm that he is in Italy with the Harveys.
-The Bad Boy CEO reportedly posted a photo with Marjorie at a separate luncheon in Italy during the weekend.
-Both Diddy and Marjorie posted footage from the luncheon on their respective Instagram pages.
+While neither Lori nor Diddy shared photos of themselves together during the outing, Diddy did confirm that he was in Italy with the Harveys.
+The Bad Boy CEO reportedly posted a photo with Marjorie at a separate luncheon in Italy during the weekend and both Diddy and Marjorie posted footage from the luncheon on their respective Instagram pages.

 The photos of Diddy and Lori has been reposted on various social media pages.
-The Shade Room posted the footage on Instagram on Sunday and many Instagram users commented on the rumored couple’s desire to publicly show affection to each other.
+The Shade Room posted the footage on Instagram on Sunday with many Instagram users commenting on the rumored couple’s desire to publicly show affection to each other.

 “Yikes!
 What about Lori’s memorial posts to Kim Porter?
-This is a mess, I know it when I see it,” one follower wrote, referencing Lori’s tribute on Instagram to Diddy’s ex and mother of three of his children.
+This is a mess, I know it when I see it,” one follower wrote, referencing Lori’s tribute on Instagram to Diddy’s ex and the mother of three of his children.

 “Diddy basically dating his daughter,” another follower wrote regarding Diddy, 49 and Lori, 24.